Web Video: Confused Matthew

 - Shout-Out: Near the end of his review of Knowing, he summarizes the film in the style of The Colonel from Monty Python's Flying Circus."Right, stop that.
 It's silly.
 Very, silly indeed.
 Started out as a nice little idea about a small girl's paper predicting future events and now it's just got silly."

 - Small Name, Big Ego: Confused Matthew got considerable backlash for attacking Roger Ebert and claiming he was either an idiot or a liar for recommending Minority Report.
-And for attacking Stanley Kubrick in his review of 2001: A Space Odyssey.
+And for attacking Stanley Kubrick in his review of Two Thousand One A Space Odyssey.
 He did later apologize for and remove the Minority Report review, believing that he spent more time bashing Ebert than actually reviewing the movie and vowed to do it again properly.

 - Something Completely Different: